 As a bonus, it uses the factory pick-up tube and contains a sump with four trap doors.
 The doors open inward to allow oil to flow towards the pick-up, and will keep the oil from flowing away from the pickup during hard cornering and acceleration - definitely beneficial!
-Also, the slosh baffle on top is removable, but I'd imagine there aren't many case where it would need to come off.
-Overall, it's just a real nice pan with some fine craftsmanship behind it!
+Also, the slosh baffle on top is removable, but I'd imagine there aren't many cases where it would need to come off.
+Overall, it's just a real nice pan with some fine craftsmanship behind it.

 Back to the factory pan.
 It has a slightly extended sump for the pick-up, a fixed slosh baffle, and also features built-in "scrapers" at the front of the pan.
 Because of the scrapers, the Terminator also had a "windage tray" (meant to limit the foaming of oil from the cranks rotation) that only covered the rear of the crankshaft, directly above the sump.
-In the image below, the scrapers are visible to the left with the sump and baffle shown on the right side.
+In the image above, the scrapers are visible to the left with the sump and baffle shown on the right side.